SwagLyrics/SwagLyrics-For-Spotify/README.md

 Refreshes automatically when song changes.
 The lyrics are fetched from Genius.
 Turns out Deezer already has this feature in-built but with `swaglyrics`, you can have it in Spotify as well.

-Probably wasn't thinking when I put _Swag_ in the name (will probably be seen by admission officers sigh) but I'm mainly trying to build this project as far as I can, for practice and to learn and work with more technologies (learnt AJAX).
+I'm mainly trying to build this project as far as I can, for practice and to learn and work with more technologies and platforms.

 Initially developed this for personal use.
 Pretty much functionality oriented -- I usually develop something that I can see helping me and other users in the same situation.